arqalite/fire-king-guide/src/combos/ponix/ulcanix/2-high-garunix.md

 ### High Garunix setup (with Princess + Ulcanix in GY, High Kirin in hand)

-This is a cute line that ignores Nibiru entirely. you make full use of Ulcanix and High Garunix's effects to get a High Kirin in hand, and set up Princess in the GY, while still having a FIRE on the field so both effects are live.
+This is a cute line that ignores Nibiru entirely. you make full use of Ulcanix and High Garunix's effects to get a High Kirin + a FIRE target in hand, and set up Princess in the GY, while still having a FIRE on the field so her effect is live.

 <center>
 <video controls>